pellepelster/mango-documentation/model/project.md

 }
 ```

 The above example is the smallest possible valid model.
-Despite no real model elements are contained in this model, the generator will nevertheless generate a bunch of artefacts.
+Despite no real model elements are contained in this model, the generator will nevertheless generate a bunch of artifacts.
 The artefacts are generated each time the model is changed inside Eclipse, to call the generator from command line, run

 ```bash